Is it cancelled this year?

 Do I need to dress up?

-The Law School Expo is not a career fair so you do not need to wear a suit or other dress clothes.
+A Law School Fair is not a career fair so you do not need to wear a suit or other dress clothes.
 If you are in the process of applying to law school this year, business casual would be appropriate since the representatives will be able to put a face with the name on an application.
-If you are attending the Law School Expo as a freshman, sophomore, or junior, you may dress more casually, but keep in mind that you are representing the university at events of this type.
 Don’t wear anything that would make you memorable for the wrong reasons.